dhui808/auth0-spa-samples/auth0-angular-express/README.md

 # Auth0 Angular API sample

-This is a sample Node + Express application as the backend of the Auth0 Angular SPA. to call `/api/external` endpoint, the user needs to have the `ping-nodejs-api` role.
+This is a sample Node + Express application as the backend of the Auth0 Angular SPA. to call `/api/external` endpoint, the user needs to have the `ping` permission.

 ## Configuration